Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 What does al fresco mean literally?

 The phrase al fresco literally means “in the fresh air.”
-It comes from Italian and is often used when talking about eating or enjoying activities outdoors.
+It comes from Italian and is used for eating or enjoying activities outdoors.
+When someone says “al fresco dining,” they simply mean having a meal outside.

 Is al fresco Italian or French?